Navigate to your survey overview and click the printer symbol.

 Results marked in red are the most common answers.

-The tabs under the respondent list page are there to show us the respondents that haven’t clicked the link to the survey (not accessed), the respondents that clicked the link but haven´t answered any questions yet (accessed), and the respondents that have answered one or more questions (answered).
-Keep in mind that each question will display an answer frequency; the answer frequency helps to see if we’ve had any respondents that have dropped-off in the survey.
-If you want to know more about drop-offs in your survey you can use the Drop-off frequency per question function under the modules tab.
+Keep in mind that each question in the survey will display an answer frequency, which will help you to understand if any respondents have dropped-off in the survey. if you want to know more about drop-offs in your survey, you can use the Drop-off frequency per question function under the modules tab.

 Open text answers, background data and respondent contact details.
 These will then have effect on any reports and shared reports saved.